 In 19th century Europe, the epistemological view of rationalism was in decline.

 Epistemology is a major branch in philosophy.
 The name comes from the Greek words episteme, meaning knowledge, and logos, meaning study.
 So, epistemology is the study of knowledge.
 When you ask, “What do we know to be true?” or “How do we come to know this?” you are participating in epistemology.

 Now, rationalism is a view within epistemology.
 It holds reason as the one true source of knowledge.
 Rationalists believe our most powerful weapon is our logic, and that we can all discover how to make our lives better by thinking and studying ourselves.
 They don’t care about the supernatural.
-Instead, they work like scientists of the mind: running hypotheses, looking for evidence and structuring the world around them.
+Instead, they work like scientists of the mind: running hypotheses and looking for evidence, iteration after iteration.

 The West found itself in a tug of war.
 On the one hand, Christianity was losing its power and influence.
 On the other, science was struggling to give meaning to people’s lives.
-This clash is perfectly illustrated by the contemporary story of Frankenstein – where man tried to play God through science, only to create a monster.
+This clash is perfectly illustrated by the contemporary story of Frankenstein, where man tried to play God through science—and gave birth to a monster.

-But out of all the people who dove into the darkest corners of our minds, one man will be remembered for daring to go the deepest.
-That man is Friedrich Nietzsche.
+But out of all the people who dove into the darkest crevices of our minds, one man will always be remembered for daring to go the deepest.

 But what can an old German philosopher show you about yourself?
 How can he help you understand your darkest thoughts?
 What do Nietzsche, alcohol, dance and sex have in common?